 Figure 2: More results for various types of color vision deficiencies using a red and green color combination

 If you see the contrast values in the slide samples within Figure 2, you must have realized how important it is to make sure that your PowerPoint slide content has enough contrast so that it can be effectively viewed by those who have visual disabilities.
-It has been estimated that around 7% of men in the United States are color blind.
+It has been estimated that around 7% of men in the United States are color-blind.
 In Australia, the figure is higher at 8%.
-Comparatively, in both countries 0.4% of women are color blind (Source: Wikipedia).
+Comparatively, in both countries 0.4% of women are color-blind (Source: Wikipedia).
 Many more studies have been done on this subject.

-You'll need your presentation slides saved to a graphic file format like PNG, and online access to the Internet.
+You'll need your presentation slides saved to a graphic file format like PNG, and have online access to the Internet.
 Follow these steps to get started:

 - Open the presentation in PowerPoint, and choose a slide that has most of the colors you have used in the presentation placed next to each other.
 With this slide active, export it to a graphic file format like PNG.

-PowerPoint 2007 users can choose Office Button | Save As | Other Formats.
+PowerPoint 2007 users can choose Office button | Save As | Other Formats.